Curriculum and Instruction (CI)

 Orients the student to ways in which English, Mathematics, Science, or Social Studies is learned in high school settings.
 Integrates an introduction to the use of technology as both a tool and a context for teaching and learning.
 As participants in a series of learning activities, students will reflect on the teaching and learning of English, Mathematics, Science, or Social Studies from an inquiry oriented perspective.
 Coursework is integrated with a high school field experience to connect theory with practice in an examination of research and current trends in English, Mathematics, Science, or Social Studies education.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Admission to the Secondary Teacher Education Program or consent of the instructor/department.

 Examines the curriculum and philosophy of teaching students in the middle grades.
 Students will focus on a number of related topics including teaching a diverse middle school student population, including all students in instruction, using technology for teaching middle school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in adolescent development, and special education in middle school settings.
 Coursework is integrated with a middle grade field experience.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: CI 401 and concurrent enrollment in CI 473 and EPSY 430.

 Examines the curriculum and philosophy of teaching students in high school grades.
 Students will focus on a number of related topics including teaching a diverse student population, including all students in instruction, using technology for teaching high school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in instructional technology, assessment, and special education with high school students.
 Coursework is integrated with a high school field experience.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: CI 402.
-Requires concurrent enrollment in EPSY 485 and SPED 405.
+Prerequisite: CI 401.
+Requires concurrent enrollment in CI/EPSY 485 and SPED 405.

 Examines the contexts of elementary education in the public schools.
 Includes content on teaching as a profession and community/family contexts of education.
 Coursework is integrated with field experiences with elementary children.
 2 or 3 undergraduate hours.
 2 or 3 graduate hours.
 Prerequisite: Admission to the Elementary Teacher Education Program.